CVincent0907/Orbital_2024-VN-Petpal/apidocs/README.md

 Where full URLs are provided in responses they will be rendered as if service is running on 'http://127.0.0.1:8000'.

+Validation for address data is yet to be implemented.

 ## Open Endpoints

 Open endpoints require no Authentication.